 In addition to advocating for supportive policies, you can also join a local community garden and begin implementing regenerative gardening practices.
 Community gardening offers opportunities to foster relationships while promoting local food production and food security.
 Community-scale composting programs are another way to support soil health in your neighborhood gardens.

 Ultimately, soil carbon practices and regenerative agriculture have significant potential to remove carbon from the atmosphere.
-Its potential co-benefits include food security, enhanced biodiversity and species conservation, nutritional improvements in the food we eat, and reduced health and safety risks for farmers globally.
+The potential co-benefits include food security, enhanced biodiversity and species conservation, nutritional improvements in the food we eat, and reduced health and safety risks for farmers globally.
 But like other solutions to climate change, soil carbon practices and regenerative agriculture are not silver bullets.
 These approaches must be combined with comprehensive climate action that ensures we move off of fossil fuels, significantly reduce our greenhouse gas emissions, adapt to our changing climate, and address the legacy emissions already in our atmosphere.

 About the Author